On The Heine-Borel Property and Minimum Enclosing Balls: Preliminaries

-A large set of metric spaces have a useful property known as the \textbf{Heine-Borel property}.
+See Figure \ref{fig:FourBalls} for the closed balls in the four mentioned metrics. \end{definition} A large set of metric spaces have a useful property known as the \textbf{Heine-Borel property}.
 A metric space is said to have the \textbf{Heine-Borel property} property if \emph{every closed and bounded set in the metric space is compact} \cite{williamson1987constructing}.